leo-arch/clifm/src/README.md

 ### Compiling features in/out

 **Clifm** allows you to enable or disable some features at compile time.
-If for whatever reason you don't plan to use a certain feature, it is better to remove this feature from the resulting binary: you'll get a (bit) faster and smaller executable.
+If for whatever reason you do not plan to use a certain feature, it is better to remove this feature from the resulting binary: you will get a (bit) faster and smaller executable.
 To do this, pass one or more of the following options to the compiler using the `-D` parameter.
 For example, to get a binary without icons and translation support:

 ```sh
 gcc ... -D_NO_GETTEXT -D_NO_ICONS ...